 The Pfeiffer Report compared the Premiere Pro Beta on 13” MacBook Pros with 2TB SSD hard drives.
 The M1 systems had the Apple M1 chipset with 8-core CPUs and GPUs and 16GB of Unified Memory.
 The Intel-based systems had 2.0 GHz quad-core CPUs and 16GB on onboard memory.

 The tests included XAVC 4K media at 25, 50, and 100p, and XAVC S-I 4K 50p, ProRes 422, and iPhone 12 (HEIC) 4K footage.
-For more detailed information M1 benchmark testing and results, see the full Pfeiffer Report here.
+For more detailed information on the Pfeiffer M1 benchmark testing and results, see here.

-Note: for H.264 and HEVC, encoding performance gains were marginal, thanks to our existing optimizations for Intel Quick Sync.
+Note: for H.264 and HEVC, encoding performance gains were marginal, thanks to our existing optimisations for Intel Quick Sync.
 But even here, Premiere Pro on the Apple M1 held a slight edge.